The WGA 2020-2021 Data Collection will be carried out online using the OSCAR ll platform for all Central and Local Government bodies.

 The WGA is independently audited giving both Parliament and the outside world greater confidence in the figures, and supports effective scrutiny by Parliament.
 This scrutiny has been exercised by the Public Accounts Committee who examine the accounts each year.

 WGA is successfully providing a more complete view of the public finances, complementing the information contained in the key national accounts’ measures used for managing the public finances.
 It is also being used to support longer term fiscal analysis, as evidenced by the Office of Budget Responsibility’s use of WGA data to inform its annual Fiscal Sustainability Report.

-From 2019-20 Data Collection Tool (DCT) onwards all Central Government, Local Government bodies and Public Corporations will be able to provide their submissions through the Online System for Central Accounting and Reporting (OSCAR ll) Tool.
-This replaces the previous Excel based DCT.
+All Central Government, Local Government bodies and Public Corporations will be able to provide their submissions through the Online System for Central Accounting and Reporting (OSCAR ll) Tool.

 How to become an OSCAR ll user: